react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/params.md

 - You can read the params through `route.params` inside a screen
 - You can update the screen's params with `navigation.setParams`
 - Initial params can be passed via the `initialParams` prop on `Screen`
-- Note: Remember to add {TextInput} to react-native import